-Table 7.0 Silicon Nitride Cylinder Design Specifications

-By inserting these values into Equation we are able to evaluate the rate of heat being lost through the walls of a Silicon Nitride cylinder.
+Again, by inserting the values for Silicon Nitride from Table 1 into Equation (6), we are able to evaluate the rate of heat being lost through the walls of a Silicon Nitride cylinder.
 It is important to notice that the heat being lost through exhaust will not differ for this analysis since we are not changing the heat being provided to the system.
 The heat that is stored through insulation will instead be transferred as additional work being produced by the engine.

+Qout,mat=30WmK0.01225 m2500°C-30°C0.005 m

 (8)

-6.8 Silicon Nitride Results
+6.7 Silicon Nitride Thermal Benefits

 We now have obtained all of the data necessary to demonstrate an increase in power output as well as energy efficiency for a Formula One engine.
-Using Equation with the calculated values from Section 6.7 we are able to evaluate how much more power a Formula One car will produce by implementing a Silicon Nitride cylinder.
+Using Equation (2) with the calculated values from Equation (8) we are able to evaluate how much more power a Formula One car will produce by implementing a Silicon Nitride cylinder.

 (9)